(Jonathan Powers) (Part #1 -1960s/1980s)

 Since Powers doesn’t seem well, he might have a comic book version of a bipolar disorder.

-Another traditional Marvel explanation is that the perfunctory appearances were by an impostor from Earth-A. This alternate Earth has a sort of tourism industry where people can pass themselves for their Earth-616 equivalent.
+Another traditional Marvel hypothesis is that the perfunctory appearances were by an impostor from Earth-A. This alternate Earth has a sort of tourism industry where people can pass themselves for their Earth-616 equivalent.

 Heh, perhaps Earth-616 Jonathan Powers met with Earth-A Jonathan Powers when tracking down the imposter.
 And met a version of himself who was a brilliant stage actor but a so-so criminal.